GFZ/spechomo/docs/installation.rst

 Using Anaconda or Miniconda (recommended)
 -----------------------------------------

-Using conda_, SpecHomo is installed as follows:
+Using conda_ (latest version recommended), SpecHomo is installed as follows:

 1. Create virtual environment for SpecHomo (optional but recommended):